xinwenfu/VChat_KSTET_Multi/README.md

 		<img src="Images/I33.png" width=800>

 	2. Launch the [exploit5.py](./SourceCode/exploit5.py) attack.
-Once you have stepped through the `jmp esp` and the short `jmp` you should see the following in your dissasembler.
+Once you have stepped through the `jmp esp` and the short `jmp` you should see the following in your disassembler.

 		<img src="Images/I34.png" width=800>